U-Alberta/prima/README.md

 # prima
 Personal Research Management for the IA

+## Dependencies
+This project uses [gensim](https://radimrehurek.com/gensim/install.html), [nltk tokenizer](http://www.nltk.org/install.html), and [pandas](https://pypi.python.org/pypi/pandas/#downloads) as well as the [internetarchive python library](https://internetarchive.readthedocs.io/en/latest/installation.html) for some of the tools and runs with [python 2.7](https://www.python.org/downloads/) and c.
+You will need to download them by following the instructions on the websites.

 ## Installation
 1. Clone this repository to somewhere in your file system.
-2. This project uses the gensim library for some of the tools.
-You will need to download it from the [website](https://radimrehurek.com/gensim/install.html)
-3. Setup a path to /prima/src and run the following, replacing ~/path/to with your personal path to the prima repository
+2. Setup a path to /prima/src and run the following, replacing ~/path/to with your personal path to the prima repository
   >
     $ chmod u+x ~/path/to/prima/src/*
     $ chmod u+x ~/path/to/prima/tools/*
-4. To create the appropriate directories for your file system run the following commands where **project_name** is the desired file name for a collection to be saved in
+3. To create the appropriate directories for your file system run the following commands where **project_name** is the desired file name for a collection to be saved in
   >
     $ ~/path/to/prima/tools/init_workspace.sh
     $ cd workspace
     $ ~/path/to/prima/tools/init_project.sh project_name
     $ cd project_name
-    $ ~/path/to/prima/tools/init.sh
+    $ ~/path/to/prima/tools/init_collection.sh
-5. To download a collection into the auto-generated source/ folder, run the following where **collection_name** is a valid id for a collection in archive.org (for example [this](https://archive.org/details/toronto) collection would use collection_name=toronto)
+4. To download a collection into the auto-generated source/ folder, run the following where **collection_name** is a valid id for a collection in archive.org (for example [this](https://archive.org/details/toronto) collection would use collection_name=toronto)
   >
     $ ~/path/to/prima/tools/fetch_collection.sh collection_name

-6. After completing steps 1-5, run the following to get stats on your collection where **tool** is one of the options listed below with the appropriate parameters
+5. After completing steps 1-5, run the following to get stats on your collection where **tool** is one of the options listed below with the appropriate parameters
   >
     $ ~/path/to/prima/tools/tool params
-7. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection before using any tools.
+6. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection before using any tools.

 ## Tools
 Current available tools included in the prima and basic examples are below: